 Compiling the Android export templates with Mono is a bit simpler than it is for the desktop platforms, as there are no additional steps required after building.
-There is no need to worry about any dependency like a data directory or the runtime shared library (when dynamically linking) as those are automatically added to the gradle project.
+There is no need to worry about run-time dependencies like a data directory or the shared library (when dynamically linking) as those are automatically added to the Gradle project.

-Before building Godot you do need to cross compile the Mono runtime for the target architectures.
+Before building Godot, you need to cross compile the Mono runtime for the target architectures.
 We recommend using these build scripts.
 They simplify this process but also include some patches needed for proper functioning with Godot.
-Read the README for instructions on how to use the scripts.
+See the README on the link above for instructions on how to use the scripts.

-Make sure to let SCons know about the location of the Mono runtime you just built:
+to let SCons know about the location of the Mono runtime you’ve just built:

-(This path may be different on your system depending on the options you used to build Mono).
+(This path may be different on your system, depending on the options you used

 - mono_prefix: Path to the Mono installation directory for the target platform and architecture